 However, it’s essential to avoid becoming cocky, which can alienate others and hinder your personal and professional growth.

-To be confident without being cocky, practice humility, active listening, and gratitude.
+To be confident without being cocky, practice humility, active listening, self awareness, and gratitude.
 Avoid bragging, use “we” instead of “I,” and be open to feedback.
 Remember to stay grounded and true to your values and beliefs, and always strive to learn and grow.

 Finally, it’s important to remember that confidence is not a fixed trait – it’s something that can be developed and cultivated over time.
 By practicing these strategies and embracing a growth mindset, you can build your confidence and achieve success in all areas of life.